aditu2k12/melanoma-skin-cancer-detection/README.md

 4. **Pooling Layers**: After each convolutional layer, a max-pooling layer (`MaxPooling2D`) is added to downsample the feature maps, reducing their spatial dimensions while retaining the most important information.
 Max-pooling helps in reducing computational complexity and controlling overfitting.

+5. **L2 Regularizarion**: L2 regularization is used in each convolution layer with regularization rate = 0.001 to control overfitting

-5. **Dropout Layer**: A dropout layer (`Dropout`) with a dropout rate of 0.1 is added after the last Dense layer before classification layer.
+6. **Dropout Layer**: A dropout layer (`Dropout`) with a dropout rate of 0.1 is added after the last Dense layer before classification layer.
 Dropout is a regularization technique used to prevent overfitting by randomly dropping a fraction of the neurons during training.

-6. **Flatten Layer**: The `Flatten` layer is added to flatten the 2D feature maps into a 1D vector, preparing the data for input into the fully connected layers.
+7. **Flatten Layer**: The `Flatten` layer is added to flatten the 2D feature maps into a 1D vector, preparing the data for input into the fully connected layers.

-7. **Fully Connected Layers**: Two fully connected (dense) layers (`Dense`) are added with ReLU activation functions.
+8. **Fully Connected Layers**: Two fully connected (dense) layers (`Dense`) are added with ReLU activation functions.
 The first dense layer consists of 128 neurons, and the second dense layer outputs the final classification probabilities for each class label.

-8. **Output Layer**: The number of neurons in the output layer is determined by the `class_names` variable, representing the number of classes in the classification task.
+9. **Output Layer**: The number of neurons in the output layer is determined by the `class_names` variable, representing the number of classes in the classification task.
 The output layer does not have an activation function specified, as it is followed by the loss function during training.

-9. **Model Compilation**: The model is compiled using the Adam optimizer (`optimizer='adam'`) with learning rate = 0.001 and the Sparse Categorical Crossentropy loss function (`loss=tf.keras.losses.SparseCategoricalCrossentropy(from_logits=True)`), which is suitable for multi-class classification problems.
+10. **Model Compilation**: The model is compiled using the Adam optimizer (`optimizer='adam'`) with learning rate = 0.001 and the Sparse Categorical Crossentropy loss function (`loss=tf.keras.losses.SparseCategoricalCrossentropy(from_logits=True)`), which is suitable for multi-class classification problems.
 Additionally, accuracy is chosen as the evaluation metric (`metrics=['accuracy']`).

-10. **Training**: The model is trained using the `fit` method with the specified number of epochs (`epochs=30`).
+11. **Training**: The model is trained using the `fit` method with the specified number of epochs (`epochs=30`).
 The `ModelCheckpoint` and `EarlyStopping` callbacks are employed to monitor the validation accuracy during training.
 The `ModelCheckpoint` callback saves the model with the best validation accuracy, while the `EarlyStopping` callback stops training if the validation accuracy does not improve for a specified number of epochs (patience=5 in this case).
 These callbacks help prevent overfitting and ensure that the model converges to the best possible solution.

 ## Conclusions